 - a.
 Reinstatement shall be used to expedite the return to active participation of a student who was separated for medical reasons with reinstatement rights (MSWR) or administrative separation with reinstatement rights (ASWR).
 Reinstatement is a resumption of the previous enrollment, not a new enrollment.
 Reinstatement is effective the date the student physically reports back to the center.
 To qualify for reinstatement under MSWR, the student must: - 1.
 Return within 180 days from separation date. - 2.
-Provide documentation showing resolution of the medical condition and ability to participate in the program.
+Provide documentation showing resolution of the medical condition (including medical, mental health, oral health, alcohol, or drug abuse conditions) and ability to participate in the program.